Do I really want to be a writer?

 — Robert Benchley

-In 1997, I took a huge salary cut and landed a job as a junior copywriter in a small “Christian” agency.
-Until then, I had worked as a marketing executive in various companies and wrote only house-ads occasionally.
-Unless I get a job as a real copywriter, there’s no chance of ever winning the Clio or D&AD Pencil.
-There’s no chance for fame and fortune.
+In 1997, I took a huge salary cut and landed a job as a copywriter in a small “Christian” ad agency.
+Until then, I had worked as a marketing executive at various companies and had written only occasional house ads.
+Unless I get a job as a real copywriter, there’s no chance of fame and fortune.

 Working in an ad agency was inspiring and soul-crushing at the same time.
 I met the best and the worst people in my life.
-The politicking, the bullying, and the outright insults from bosses are mixed with kindness and moral support from some colleagues at the same time.
-It was confusing.
+The politicking, the bullying, and the outright insults from bosses are mixed with kindness and moral support from colleagues.
+It was toxic and confusing.

-To give you an idea of how weird it was, we had to gather in the conference room, hold hands, and pray before sending off our boards.
-Sending out our boards was when a client asked for a pitch but did not want to take the time to listen to our pitch.
+To give you an idea of how weird it was, we had to gather in the conference room, hold hands, and pray before sending our boards off.
+Sending out our boards was when a client asked for a pitch, but did not want to take the time to listen to our pitch.
 So we spent days and nights preparing the ads (boards) and strategy papers, put them into a nice pack, and sent them off.

 We prayed that our heavenly father would help us beat the competition and win the account.
 Things were not looking good, especially when you need divine intervention to win a pitch.

 After 6 months, I was fired.
 They said that I wasn’t good enough.
-I couldn’t put in the hours (18 hours a day).
+I couldn’t put in the hours.
 I was not a team player.
 I didn’t believe in God.
 But I suspected it was because we lost our biggest account at the start of the Asian Financial Crisis in early 1998.

-I gave up copywriting completely and went to work “on the client-side” as they say.
-It was considered a “selling out” in the industry.
+I gave up copywriting completely and went to work “on the client-side,” as they say.
+It was considered “selling out” in the industry.
 The client-side was less stressful and paid better.
 There were other issues, but nothing I can’t fix over a cup of coffee in the nearby hawker centre.
 I had an illustrious career over the next decade.
+But I didn’t make my fortune through writing.

 Now what?

 In 2017, I made a drastic career switch and became a restaurant owner.
 It was a small restaurant and mostly a one-man show.
-By then, I had stopped writing for so long that I have difficulty using MS Word.
+By then, I had been away from writing for so long that I had difficulty using MS Word.
 I am writing this in Google Docs, by the way.

-During the several years, my focus was on serving Singapore food.
+Over the years, my focus has been on serving authentic Singaporean food.
 Especially those I missed.
 It was fun and satisfying, but the food business paid little.
-I close shop after 5 years and now find myself, once again, at the crossroad.
+I closed shop after 5 years and now find myself, once again, at the crossroads.

-I am too young to retire, too old to return to a corporate 9 to 5.
-I still have bills and mortgages to pay, but also enough stashed aside for rainy days.
-I am looking for a career, maybe the last career, over the next decade or two.
+I am too young to retire, too old to return to corporate 9-to-5.
+I still have bills and mortgages to pay, but I also have enough stashed away for rainy days.
+I am looking for a career, maybe a second act, over the next decade or two.
 Should I become a writer?
 Do I really want to be a writer?

 I have no illusions about becoming a celebrity writer or making thousands of dollars a month.
 Apparently, this is possible.
 I am happy for those who do, but I do not think I am such a writer yet.
-I will explore different ways to see if I can sell my craft.
-I read today that ghost-writing is the thing.
+I will explore ways to sell my craft.
+I read today that ghost-writing is a thing.

 “What’s a ghost-writer?”

-You can make good money, it seems.
+You can make good money, it seems, writing vanity pieces for those who can’t.
 A dollar a word.

 Maybe I’ll be a ghost-writer.